Last Updated on June 17, 2026 by Michelle Ball

-Many students are suspended or placed up for school expulsion for possession of knives.
-Although what a “knife” is, seems somewhat obvious, which weapons or dangerous objects actually legally count as “knives” for purpose of expulsion is defined in the Education Code.
-The legal definition is important, as some things parents may think are “knives” may not be.
+Many students are suspended or placed up for school expulsion for possession or brandishing knives.
+What a “knife” is, is obvious, right?
+Not so much.
+What legally counts as a “knife” for school expulsion is strictly defined by the California Education Code.

 The Legal Definition of a Knife in School Expulsions